Timeline: February 2023 - April 2023 (8 weeks)

-Constraints: Project must completed in 8 weeks and the solution must be a mobile experience
+Constraints: Project needed to be completed in 8 weeks and the solution had to be a mobile experience

 To address declining visitor attendance at New York City art museums, ARtifacts is a native iOS/Android app that allows users to scan artwork at any NYC museum to learn more about them and unlock exclusive images and AR experiences.